 New South Wales

-Following a long day of auditions and discussion, the panel announced NSW bass baritone Adrian Tamburini as the winner of the 2017 Opera Awards.
-Adrian was awarded the YMFAustralia Award of $30,000 and the Armstrong-Martin Scholarship of $4,500, and the Britten-Pears Young Artist Programme Scholarship.
+Following a long day of auditions and discussion, the panel announced NSW mezzo soprano Anna Dowsley as the winner of the 2019 Opera Awards.
+Anna was awarded the YMFAustralia Award of $30,000, the Armstrong-Martin Scholarship of $4,500, and the Britten-Pears Young Artist Programme Scholarship.

 Adjudicators were impressed by the high standard overall, and the exceptional technical ability and maturity displayed by all the competitors (pictured from left to right- Benjamin Northey, Dr. Di Bresciani OAM, Roxane Hislop, and John Bolton-Wood AM).

 Anna Dowsley has established herself as one of the most exciting mezzo-sopranos to emerge from Australia in recent years.
 She often performs leading roles with Opera Australia and sings with major Australian orchestras and festivals on the concert stage.

 As a principal artist with Opera Australia, she has been very privileged to work twice with the acclaimed and eminent stage director Sir David McVicar, performing the roles of Cherubino and Dorabella in his new productions of Le Nozze di Figaro and Così fan tutte at the Sydney Opera House.

 in 2017.
 Anna made her United Kingdom debut with the Royal Liverpool Philharmonic, performing Meg Page in a semi-staged production of Falstaff.
 She was particularly delighted to sing alongside singing royalty, Sir Bryn Terfel, performing one of his Verdi signature roles.